 In terms of sights, activities, and attractions, Oceanside offers one of the most complete selections in Southern California.
 It is impossible to see everything the city has to offer in a visit or two.

 The fun part is that you can keep coming back for more.
 Below, I have tried my best to provide a comprehensive list of the best things to do in Oceanside.
-Note the options highlighted below are low cost or free of charge.
+Note I have noted the free things to do in Oceanside (or low-cost things to do).

 Stroll Downtown Oceanside